 Risk name Risk description Materiality 2.1.3.1 Supply shortages and other disruptions risks Despite a strong end-to-end supply chain organization, the marketing of certain products by the Group has been and could be affected by supply shortages and other disruptions.
-Such difficulties may be: • regulatory (e.g. the need to correct certain technical problems in order to bring production sites into compliance with applicable regulations); or • technical (e.g. difficulties obtaining supplies of satisfactory quality, equipment failures, difficulties manufacturing active ingredients, or drugs complying with their technical specifications on a sufficiently reliable and uniform basis at the required volume); or • natural (natural disasters).
-Supply shortages and other disruption risks may impact patients and may result in a significant reduction in sales for one or more products.
+Such difficulties may be: regulatory (e.g. the need to correct certain technical problems in order to bring production sites into compliance with applicable regulations); or technical (e.g. difficulties obtaining supplies of satisfactory quality, equipment failures, difficulties manufacturing active ingredients, or drugs complying with their technical specifications on a sufficiently reliable and uniform basis at the required volume); or natural (natural disasters).
+Moderate Supply islonages and other disruption make may impact patients and may result in a significant reduction in sales for one or more products.
 Supply risk management is implemented and regularly updated across the whole supply chain.
-Major actions are: Moderate risk identification: supply chain risk mapping exercise conducted every year; risk response: robustness and continuous improvement of manufacturing processes, critical suppliers risk management, insurance prevention actions, capital investments, security stocks and business continuity plans.
+Major actions are: risk identification: supply chain risk mapping exercise conducted every year; risk response: robustness and continuous improvement of manufacturing processes, critical suppliers risk management, insurance prevention actions, capital investments, security stocks and business continuity plans.
 For further details please refer to the section 4.2.4 "Committed to ensure supply continuity" in the "Company Social Responsibility" chapter.
 2.1.3.2 Environment and safety risks CSR Environmental laws in various countries impose real and potential obligations on the Group with regards to repairing environmental damage or refurbishing contaminated sites.
 Stricter laws relating to the environment, health, and safety as well as more rigorous enforcement measures than those in force currently could generate considerable liabilities and costs for the Group and make the Group's handling, production, use, reuse, or processing of substances or pollutants subject to more rigorous inspection measures than those currently observed.
 The Group uses dangerous substances in performing its business, and claim related to the Group's handling, storage, use or reuse of those substances could generate considerable liabilities and costs for the Group.
-The Group is exposed not only to environmental risks related to environmental contamination but also to health risks (accidental contamination or occupational disease) linked to the fact that Ipsen's employees handle active or toxic substances in the course of their research or production activities.
-These risks also exist for third parties with which the Group works.
-Environment and safety issues are managed by the Environment Health and Safety (EHS) governance bodies at every level of the organization.
-Ipsen Environment Health and Safety (EHS) team aims at: • protecting Ipsen people and improving their well-being to ensure provision of Ipsen drugs for patients; • reducing Ipsen energy consumption and our impact on climate change.
+The Group is exposed not only to environmental risks related to environmental contamination but also to health risks (accidental contamination or occupational disease) linked to the fact that Ipsen's employees handle active or toxic substances obdies at every level of the organization.
+Ipsen Environment Health and Safety (EHS) governance bodies at every level of the organization.
+Ipsen Environment Health and Safety (EHS) team aims at: protecting Ipsen people and improving their well-being to ensure provision of Ipsen drugs for patients; reducing Ipsen energy consumption and our impact on climate change.
 For further details, please refer to the sections 4.4.3 "Providing a healthy and safe workplace" and 4.5 "Minimizing our environmental impact" in the "Company Social Responsibility" chapter.
 Low